rtlabs-com/mtb-example-uphy/README.md

     - Redefine Device I/O data using U-Phy Device Builder
     - Regenerate description files (GSDML, EDS) and code using U-Phy Generator (upgen)

+**Note** : The runtime of U-Phy stack is limited to 2 hours.
+To obtain the full version, please contact your regional sales representative of Infineon Technologies AG.

 ## Getting started

 ### Building and program application using Modus Toolbox